 Master Trust investments are stated at fair value.
-Investments in mutual and common/commingled funds are valued at the net asset value of units held at year-end.
+Investments in common and collective trusts and commingled funds are valued at the net asset value of units held at year-end.
 Common stocks, including Honeywell Common Stock, traded on a national securities exchange, are valued at the last reported sales price or close price at the end of the year.
-Fixed income securities traded in the over-the-counter market are valued at the bid prices.
+Fixed income securities traded in the overthe-counter market are valued at the evaluated bid.
 Short term securities are valued at amortized cost, which includes cost plus accrued interest, which approximates fair value.